valdezpa09/homio/README.md

           template: homio_time
 ```

-Related Files Required
-Make sure the following exists

-/config/dashboards/templates/includes/homio_logo.yaml	- **Renders the Homio logo as a button card**
-/config/dashboards/templates/includes/homio_time.yaml -	**Displays the current time**
-/config/dashboards/templates/includes/homio_navigation_list.yaml - **Holds navigation items (icons/links)**
-input_boolean.homio_mobile_navigation (Helper) -	**Toggles mobile drawer visibility**

 ## **homio_navigation_list**

 This file contains the individual navigation buttons used in the top and side navigation bars.
 Each button links to a different Homio room/dashboard screen.

-⚠Recommendation: Keep it to 8 or fewer links for the best layout on larger screens.
+Keep it to 8 or fewer links for the best layout on larger screens.
 You only need to change the label and path to what ever your dashboard for that room is called

+**Example**

 ```
 - type: custom:button-card